What Are the Pros and Cons of Mirrored Sunglasses?

 Here are some other pros and cons of mirrored sunglasses to consider:

-Glare is the primary reason people wear sunglasses with mirrored lenses.
+- Glare is the primary reason people wear sunglasses with mirrored lenses.
 This type of eyewear prevents too much light from getting into your lenses, which keeps glare from affecting your eyesight.
-And when you’re driving in a high-traffic area or participating in an outdoor sport in sunny conditions, this may be crucial to safety.
+And when you’re driving or participating in an outdoor sport in sunny conditions, this may be crucial to safety.

-You might also like mirrored sunglasses because of their undeniable fashion sense.
-The lenses can take on multiple colors, giving you the chance to rock your shades in colors that make you feel most like yourself while protecting your eyes from ultraviolet (UV) light.
-The thickness and material of the top surface of your sunglasses will affect the color of your lenses.
-(Ask our optical team if you’re looking for something in particular.)
+- You might also like mirrored sunglasses because of their undeniable fashion sense.
+The lenses can take on multiple colors, giving you the chance to rock your shades in multiple colors that protect your eyes from ultraviolet (UV) light.

 Summary: Advantages and Disadvantages of Sunglasses With Mirrored Lenses